aneoconsulting/ArmoniK.Infra/.docs/README.md

 To document a chart beyond its metadata and values, add per-value `# -- ` comments in `values.yaml`, or a `README.md.gotmpl` template in the chart directory.

+`charts/_templates.gotmpl` holds the overrides of the helm-docs built-in templates that apply to every chart, currently the values table, whose cells it escapes so that a default holding a template pipeline does not spill into the next column.

 ## Troubleshooting

 ### Symlinks Not Working